robertgeddis/rg_project/README.md

 ## 📈 Analysis Workflow

-1. **Exploratory Analysis:** Plotting the 'Big Picture' to see long-term trends across all market prices and macro indexes.
+1. **Exploratory Analysis:** Plotting the 'Big Picture' to see long-term trends across all market based price metrics.
-2. **Crisis Deep-Dive:** Zooming in on specific volatility windows (2020 COVID, 2022-2024 Inflation).
+2. **Correlations and Trends:** Exploring the relationship between Bitcoin, Gold and macro-economic indexes.
-3. **Visualizing Relationships:** Using Heatmaps and Rolling Correlation to track shifting sentiments.
+3. **Causality and Forecasting:** Testing relationsips between Bitcoin and macro-economic indexes to test the gold vs stock thesis.

 ---